Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Discussion and conclusions

 In this study, we presented an improvement to the method of finding the boost and translations from the CoM charge, which is a subset of the full frame fixing routine.
 The numerical CoM charge exhibits both a linear drift, indicating that the binary is not in the CoM frame, and physical oscillations on the orbital timescales.
 In earlier approaches, only a linear fit to the CoM charge was used to determine the boost and translation from the slope and intercept.
 Here, we instead modeled both the linear drift and the oscillatory behavior using an analytical expression of the CoM charge derived from PN theory.
 Specifically, we employed the center-of-mass balance law, and the PN equations of motion to derive the CoM charge for a quasicircular, nonprecessing binary at leading PN order.
 We also derived an analytical fitting function, which we used to fit the numerical boosted CoM charge.

 We found that our PN-inspired approach gives a more robust set of boost and translation parameters to fix the frame.
 Our fit parameters are found to be less sensitive to the size and location of the window over which the frame fixing routine is performed.
 The largest improvement is by a factor of $\sim 25$ for the boost parameter, and $\sim 20$ for the translation parameter when the mapping window is placed at the center of the inspiral.
 We recommend users to use a mapping window of size at least $\sim 1500M$, and position it near the center of the inspiral while fixing the PNBMS frame.
 This choice minimizes the errors from junk radiation and neglecting higher-PN terms.
+We performed further analysis to quantify the effect of our PN-inspired method on waveform modes.
+We found the mismatches to be small — which is consistent with the small magnitude of the boost and translation parameter differences between the two methods.
+The primary impact is not on the waveform modes, but rather on the robustness and consistency of the fitting procedure itself, which now relies on analytical PN results.

 In future work, we would like to extend this approach for eccentric and precessing cases, deriving the necessary PN results.
 We also want to extend the PN computation of CoM charge to higher PN order for quasicircular nonprecessing systems.
 Additionally, we would like to derive the analytical result for boosted CoM charge using charge integrals or through the transformations of BMS charges.